abhishekbhardwaj/react-url-query-parameter-store/readme.md

 - `schema`: Zod schema for validating query parameters
 - `routerOptions`: (Optional) Default options for router.push/router.replace

-Returns an object with two hooks:
+Returns an object with three functions:
 - `useQueryParam`: Hook for managing a single query parameter
 - `useQueryParams`: Hook for managing multiple query parameters
+- `clearQueryParams`: Function for clearing query parameters (can be used outside React components)

 #### `useQueryParam(key, initialQuery?: ParsedUrlQuery)`